Pectus Excavatum

 Non-Surgical Treatment

-The London Orthotic Consultancy’s treatment programme (LOCpectus) for pectus excavatum involves wearing a bespoke brace – the Dynamic Chest Compressor – in combination with the use of a device called the 'Vacuum Bell' and a programme of Yoga exercises that have been developed specifically to augment our non-surgical treatment.
+The London Orthotic Consultancy’s treatment programme for pectus excavatum involves wearing a bespoke brace – the Dynamic Chest Compressor – in combination with the use of a device called the 'Vacuum Bell' and a programme of Yoga exercises that have been developed specifically to augment our non-surgical treatment.

 The dynamic chest compressor works on the flared ribs that are stereotypical of pectus deformity.
 Sometimes rib flaring can significantly contribute to the excavatum deformity and without addressing it, patients may find the overall result unsatisfactory.